 EPIC! (website and app) This iPad app and website gives elementary-school aged readers access to thousands of books straight from their device.
 Kids can set their preferences, browse the collection and earn badges for their achievements.
 This engaging app is great for reluctant readers or students struggling to find a just-right book that also captures their interest.

 Oceanhouse Media (apps) Oceanhouse Media has dozens of apps from Dr. Seuss to the Little Critters series, and plenty of nonfiction titles.
 These apps are available for iOS and Android devices.
 I love the Oceanhouse Media selections since they have so many classic titles.
-These apps let students read independently by swiping from one page to the next or listen as the books are read aloud.
+These apps let students read independently.
+They can swipe from one page to the next.

 Reading Rainbow (website and app) Looking for a seemingly endless number of great books?
 Reading Rainbow has plenty of titles for independent readers.
 Students can work on any device to explore stories independently or with a partner.
 There are lots of choices for readers with different interests.

-Don’t forget to share your World Read Aloud Day stories with the hashtag #WRAD17.
+Don’t forget to share your World Read Aloud Day stories with the hashtag #WorldReadAloudDay.
 You can tag @litworldsays or @classtechtips on both Twitter and Instagram too.